America Rhododendron flowers

 A lovely evergreen shrub with reddish-purple flowers that are later blooming, coarse dark foliage and an upright mounded habit, quite hardy; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 America Rhododendron is smothered in stunning clusters of lightly-scented hot pink trumpet-shaped flowers with violet overtones and red throats at the ends of the branches from late spring to early summer, which emerge from distinctive red flower buds.
-It has grayish green foliage.
+It has grayish green evergreen foliage.
 The narrow leaves remain grayish green throughout the winter.
-The fruit is not ornamentally significant.

 America Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.